arturmaievskyi/JSPTH/README.md

-# JSPTH
+# MyOwn library
 This is My own library.
-The library is written on 6 Programing languages.
+The library is written on 8 Programing languages.
 The library doesnt have some code for eac language, beacause you cant write frontend in Phyton but you can write frontend in NodeJS.

 ## Which language what has??

 At the first they have Math library the same and convertors they have the same.
 The second think Beckend wouldnt in my library in C++, GO.
 The seconthird think Datanalytics would only in Python

 ### Python

 1. Math
 2. Turtle, only some functions for library  Turtle
 3. DataAnalytics